 And here’s hoping the I Remember Mama DVD print is – far – superior to the somewhat dark print regularly shown on Turner Classic Movies.
 Viewers should then be able to fully appreciate the work of master cinematographer Nicholas Musuraca.

-George Stevens: A Filmmaker’s Journey
+Director George Stevens homage: A Filmmaker’s Journey

 “After my father died in 1975 someone asked me if I would write a book about him,” George Stevens Jr. told (U.S. public TV station) PBS’s American Masters.
 “I gave some thought to that, and then it suddenly occurred to me that he was a filmmaker, and I’m a filmmaker – I should make a film about him.”